anuragsingh16/DA_projects/README.md

 Use SQL Server Import Wizard or Python `pyodbc`/`sqlalchemy` to push cleaned data into respective tables.

 ---
+## STEEP: 3.
+Upload Cleaned Data to SQL Server using Python
+Established connection using pyodbc.

+Inserted cleaned data from pandas into the respective SQL Server tables.

+Used parameterized SQL INSERT statements for secure, efficient bulk upload.

-## 🔍 Step 3: Connecting SQL Server to Power BI
+## 🔍 Step 4: Connecting SQL Server to Power BI

 ### Steps: